kenharsch/ourvapes/README.md

 ### Acting as user _postgres_ on your OS

-PostgresSQL uses it's own user management system and calls users _roles_.
+PostgresSQL uses its own user management system and calls users _roles_.
 It comes with one default role _postgres_.
-In order to login to the Postgres as _postgres_ we need to be logged in as with username _postgres_ on our OS (Mac OS, Linux, Windows).
+In order to login to the Postgres server in user role _postgres_ (e.g. to create other roles and new databases) we need to be logged in with username _postgres_ on our OS (Mac OS, Linux, Windows).
 On Linux this is done by:

 ```
 $ sudo bash